-Many countries have a form of Advance Medical Directive.
+Many countries have a form of ‘Advance Medical Directive’.
 These are very brief documents in a prescribed format, and the only legally acceptable way to make your wishes known.

-A Living Will does not carry the same legal status as an Advance Directive or a Last Will and Testament, but it states your wishes clearly about your medical treatment if you are caught in a medical crisis and cannot make yourself understood.
-Basically this would happen when there is brain damage of some kind, or a condition that renders you unconscious, or where sedation or pain relief leaves you in a coma.
-It could be as the result of an accident, stroke, or worsening existing condition such as dementia or brain tumour etc.
+A Living Will does not carry the same legal status as an Advance Directive or a Last Will and Testament, but it clearly states your wishes about your medical treatment if you’re caught in a medical crisis and cannot make yourself understood.
+Basically, this would happen when there is brain damage of some kind, or a condition that renders you unconscious, or where sedation or pain relief leaves you in a coma.
+Any of these severe conditions could be the result of an accident, stroke, or a worsening existing condition, such as dementia or a brain tumour etc.

 When you make a Living Will, it allows for treatment that, whilst making things more bearable, may actually shorten your life.
 Most doctors will welcome such information directly from their patient and will do their best to comply with your written wishes.
 A Living Will can also cover issues such as religious requirements, organ donation, a list of people to notify where your will is stored, as well as naming a medical proxy, who will be able to make further decisions on your behalf.